BurdaMagazinOrg/thunder-documentation/_includes/docs/extending/finding-extensions.md

-You can find many extension on [Drupal.org](https://www.drupal.org/download).
+You can find many extensions on [Drupal.org](https://www.drupal.org/download).
 Scroll down on the `Download & Extend` page.
 Here you can either click on `Modules` or `Themes`, to search through all extensions, or view the _Most installed_ and newest ones.